ACK-J/Port_Authority/README.md

 ## Permissions Needed
 **Display notifications to you**
-- This is needed so the addon can alert you when a malicious scripts is blocked or javascrpt port scanning is blocked.
+- This is needed so the addon can alert you when a malicious script is blocked or javascript port scanning is blocked.

 **Access browser tabs**
-- This is needed so the addon can display the proper number of blocked requests on a per-tab basis.
+- This is needed so the addon can display the correct number of blocked requests on a per-tab basis.

 **Access your data for all websites**
 - This is needed because the addon needs to check every request your browser makes to determine if it needs to be blocked.